luukvdmeer/sfnetworks/README.md

 **IMPORTANT NOTE:** The `sfnetworks` package is currently under active development, and breaking changes will be made in the coming months.
-The current version as described here is released as `v0.1.0`, but will soon be succeeded by a new version.
+The current version as described here is released as `v0.1.0`, but will soon be succeeded by a new version, with different classes and functions.

 Introducing the sfnetworks package
 ================